cdsre/Galaxy-Improvement-Taskforce/README.md

-# Kubernetes Spaceport and Spaceship Services
+# Space Port Authority (SPA) Observability Journey

+## Introduction
+In a Galaxy far, far away, in the DevOps Quadrant, spaceports were independently operated and each had their own processes and ways of working, with some being better than others.
+A Galaxy Improvement Taskforce (GIT) was formed to try to standardise and provide a central space ledger to record spaceport activity.

+The starting point for the GIT was to provide observability into the spaceports.
+This would allow them to understand where things were going wrong and why.
+The GIT decided to use OpenTelemetry to provide this observability.

+The first objective was to be able to track docking and separation of spaceships in each spaceport. v1 of the Spaceport Observation System (SOS) focuses on tracking the docking and separation of spaceships.

+## SOS Architecture

-This repository contains two FastAPI services: `spaceport` and `spaceship`.
-These services demonstrate interactions between Kubernetes pods, focusing on observability and instrumentation.
+This repository contains two FastAPI services: [spaceport](./spaceport) and [spaceship](./spaceship).
+These services are created as container images and deployed into a kubernetes cluster.

-This repo was built for a local demo on my laptop so is utilising Docker Desktop Kuberenetes.
-This allows the docker images to be built locally and docker shim will allow kubernetes to get these from the local Docker Desktop image cache
+This repo was built for a local demo on my laptop so is utilising Docker Desktop Kubernetes.
+This allows the docker images to be built locally and docker shim will allow kubernetes to get these from the local Docker Desktop image cache.
+The heml charts default to NodePort as the service type to allow us to set fixed ports for each instance of spaceships and spaceports.
+This is to allow us to easily switch between versions of the services and see the differences in the observability.

-## Services
+## SOS Journey

-### Spaceport

-The `spaceport` service manages docking and separation of spaceships.
-It provides endpoints to request docking, dock, request separation, and separate ships.

-### Spaceship

-The `spaceship` service interacts with the `spaceport` service.
-It obtains the ship ID from the container's hostname and uses it to request docking and separation authorizations.
+* [v1](v1/README.md) - Initial version of the Spaceport Observation System (SOS)

 ## Building Docker Images